What Is An In-Kind Donation?

 be prepared to file the appropriate IRS forms (8283)

-Consult a tax professional or IRS publications like Publication 526 and Publication 561 for more details.
+Consult a tax professional or IRS publications like Publication 526

 What In-Kind Donations Does Children’s Health Need?

 In-kind donations help to support staff, patients and families of Children’s Health.
 Gifts in kind directly support our patient families by offering resources like games, toys, books and personal amenities, all of which help make life better for children.
+These items bring joy and comfort to patients, helping to celebrate milestones, offer play and distraction and make the hospital environment as comfortable and enjoyable as possible.

 Children’s Health is always in need of certain items at our Dallas (pdf) and Plano (pdf) campuses.
 The most urgently needed items are: